 Elements of Self-Esteem

 The goal of self-esteem is to bolster self-confidence and self-value.
-This appears to be a noble and worthwhile goal.
+On the surface, this would appear to be a noble and worthwhile goal.
 However, the strategies of self-esteem promote unhealthy behaviors and traits.
 They encourage self-promotion and self-identification to the exclusion of everything else.

 When you bolster the Ego, you magnify the personality’s unhealthy tendencies.
-This is a very slippery slope.
-It encourages people to degenerate downward into unhealthy levels of their personality.
-It promotes the idea that self-worth is ONLY available if you are extraordinary—the standard for extraordinary changes depending upon social trends.
+It creates a slippery slope.
+It encourages people to degenerate downward into harmful levels of their personality.
+It promotes the idea that self-worth is ONLY available if you are extraordinary—the standard for exceptional changes depending upon social trends.

 Self-esteem overemphasizes self-image based on the cultural narrative standard.
 It promotes the idea that we are only valuable to others and ourselves if we are exceptional, different, and better than others.
 We must strive to be “special” instead of authentic.
 However, we reflect this “ideal” in several unhealthy cultural obsessions.
-This obsession with the extraordinary drives our interest in superheroes and anthropomorphic beings (1) like vampires, werewolves, etc.
+Our culture is obsessed with the extraordinary.
+This obsession drives our interest in superheroes and anthropomorphic beings (1) like vampires, werewolves, etc.

 Self-Esteem Tactics and Goals